Mexico routs US 3-0 to maintain soccer dominance | New Country 923

 ROAD TRIP

-Tata Martino is 11-0 since taking over this year as Mexico’s coach — with all the matches played in the U.S. He has an exhibition Tuesday against Argentina in San Antonio and a CONCACAF Nations League match at Bermuda on Oct.
-12 before his first home game, a Nations League match versus Panama on Oct.
+Martino is 11-0 since taking over this year as Mexico’s coach — with all the matches played in the U.S. His 14th game will be his first at home, a Nations League match versus Panama on Oct.
 16.

 SEATS